wp-plugins/amazon-link/readme.txt

 This is created by either putting the line `amazon_recommends(<Category>,<Number of Posts>)` in your template.
 Or putting the line `[amazon cat=<Category>&last=<Number of Posts>]` within a post or page.
 Where 'Category' is a list of category ids to search within (e.g. as expected by the 'cat' argument of [query_posts](http://codex.wordpress.org/Class_Reference/WP_Query#Parameters) function.
 The 'last' parameter is the number of posts to search through.

-= Latest Version - 3.1.0 =
+= Latest Version - 3.1.3 =

-	* New Feature - Re-organised Settings pages and update Contextual Help
-	* New Plugin (BETA) - Add 'Redirect links' an 'Extras' plugin to create links in the form `www.domain.com/al/0123456789` that auto redirect to the appropriate Amazon site.
-	* New Plugin (BETA) - Add a database of predefined shortcodes accessed using a unique References ID
-	* New Plugin (BETA) - Add a facility to search for and replace shortcodes in post content
-	* New Plugin (BETA) - Add a facility to change the size of the images retrieved from Amazon
-	* New Feature - Ability to Export existing templates to a plugin file
+* New Feature - Experimental 'live search', use a shortcode using s_title, s_index, s_author to create a wishlist of search results.
-	* New Feature - Add new keywords PUB_KEY, BUY_BUTTON
-	* New Feature - Add new Amazon Link type 'URL' so can manually specify the link destination
-	* New Feature - Add simple Rules to Channels
-	* New Feature - Option to disable User specific Affiliate IDs
-	* New Template - 'Add To Cart' Template added
-	* Bug Fix - Change the way templates are processed, to improve page performance
+* Bug Fix - Improve separation of backend and frontend functionality
-	* Bug Fix - Update settings page to correctly handle 1 or 2 column mode
+* Bug Fix - Fix bug with Template Export encoding function
-	* Bug Fix - Update multinational 'popup' to reposition itself if not in correct screen location.
-	* Bug Fix - Remove various warnings when DEBUG enabled, and some CSS errors
+* Bug Fix - Ensure 'Extra' plugins are Deactivated before Uninstalling
-	* Bug Fix - Conditionally add contextual help based on WordPress version
+* Bug Fix - Improve performance of User Channel lookups
-	* Other - Rework plugin to allow more customisation of the data retrieved and how it is displayed.
+* Bug Fix - Rework parsing of shortcode arguments and settings
+* Other - Updates to match WordPress coding standard
+* Other - Update Amazon Java based Templates to match new subdomains
+* Compliance - Improve visibility of use of plugins own affiliate IDs